 We provide a range of opportunities for our employees across technical, commercial, operational and business support functions to gain knowledge, skills and experience.
 This includes challenging assignments, learning from colleagues and targeted training.
-Colleagues have completed almost 14,000 online training courses in FY23/24, pursuing more than 750 different courses.
+Colleagues have completed a total of 28,761 training courses in FY2O24/25 (26,878 online and 1,883 classroom/virtual), pursuing more than 750 different courses.

 We continue to strengthen our Oi Academy, which offers development programmes, core skills training courses and e-learning opportunities.
 We also offer a broad range of secondments, career breaks, apprenticeships and support towards external qualifications.

-This year, three cohorts (35 employees) have undertaken our bespoke Oxford Instruments Leadership programme, which brings together high-potential candidates from across the Group and covers a wide range of topics including interviewing skills, self-development, developing others and managing remote teams.
-We have delivered Management Essentials training to 61 managers Group-wide, and relaunched programmes focused on Project Management Fundamentals and Project Leadership.
-We have also piloted a new Foundations programme for emerging talent, designed to give aspiring leaders a variety of tools and techniques to allow them to work effectively as they progress their career at Oxford Instruments.
+In FY2024/25, three cohorts (33 employees) have undertaken our bespoke Oxford Instruments Leadership programme, which brings together high-potential candidates from across the Group and covers a wide range of topics including interviewing skills, self-development, developing others and managing remote teams.
+We have delivered Management Essentials training to 43 managers Group-wide, as well as delivering programmes focused on Project Management Fundamentals and Project Leadership.
+Following its successful launch in 2024, the second cohort of the Foundations programme for emerging talent will begin in June.
+The programme is designed to give aspiring leaders a variety of tools and techniques to allow them to work effectively as they progress their career at Oxford Instruments.

 We have a robust system of regular feedback.
-100% of our employees have undergone an evaluation process in the vear, embedded through our annual performance review. which also encompasses career development with a focus on training opportunities.
+100% of our employees have undergone an evaluation process in the year, embedded through our annual performance review, which also encompasses career development with a focus on training opportunities.